pivotal/docs-tap/install.md

     export TAP_VERSION=VERSION-NUMBER
     ```

+    Where:

-    Where `VERSION-NUMBER` is your Tanzu Application Platform version.
-For example, `1.0.2`,
+    - `VERSION-NUMBER` is your Tanzu Application Platform version.
+For example, `1.0.2`.
-    where `MY-REGISTRY-USER`is the user with write access to MY-REGISTRY,
+    - `MY-REGISTRY-USER`is the user with write access to `MY-REGISTRY`.
-    where `MY-REGISTRY-PASSWORD` is the password for the `MY-REGISTRY-USER`.
+    - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.

-4. Relocate the images with the Carvel tool imgpkg by running:
+1. Relocate the images with the Carvel tool imgpkg by running:

     ```
     imgpkg copy -b registry.tanzu.vmware.com/tanzu-application-platform/tap-packages:1.0.2 --to-repo ${INSTALL_REGISTRY_HOSTNAME}/some-repo/tap-packages
     ```

-5. Create a namespace called `tap-install` for deploying any component packages by running:
+1. Create a namespace called `tap-install` for deploying any component packages by running:

     ```
     kubectl create ns tap-install